oottppxx/enigma2/zgemmah7/README.txt

 at https://drive.google.com/file/d/1CTYIXOPKuODJa22h9GAWuy-CwkKHrktg/.
 It should work pretty similar to the Mut@nt HD51 one, so make sure to go there and read the README!

+P.S.S. - Also, checkout the [party.py](https://github.com/oottppxx/enigma2/blob/master/scripts/party.py)
+script if you want to carve your own image partition layout.